sunfounder/sunfounder-create-agent/docs/source/linux.rst

 The installation is successful when the installation popup disappears!

-5. Run SunFounderCreateAgent: Click \"Accessories\" in the Raspberry Pi menu and select Sunfounder Create Agent to run the software.
+5. Run SunFounder Create Agent: Click \"Accessories\" in the Raspberry Pi menu and select Sunfounder Create Agent to run the software.

 .. image:: media/image25.png
     :align: center

-After running, a Note prompt box will pop up, and a small SunFounderCreateAgent icon will appear in the taskbar.
+After running, a Note prompt box will pop up, and a small SunFounder Create Agent icon will appear in the taskbar.

 .. image:: media/image26.png
     :align: center